BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 However, there are also drawbacks with microservices, such as:

 SOA is a software architecture where each of its services utilizes protocols.
 This enables users to combine functionalities and form applications built from previous services.
 SOA has been the standard development practice for nearly two decades.
-However, the resourcefulness of SOA is coming into question when working with cloud computing.
-With cloud, SOA lacks scalability and slows down with work request changes, limiting application development.
+However, the resourcefulness of SOA comes into question when working with cloud computing.
+With the cloud, SOA lacks scalability and slows down with work request changes, limiting application development.

-Some developers maintain that microservices are just a more granular approach to service-oriented architecture.
-Proponents of the SOA model consider microservices architecture as the natural evolution of SOA in order to accommodate cloud computing and meet increasing demands for faster software development cycles.
+Many developers find microservices to be a more granular approach to SOA.
+Proponents of the SOA model believe that the microservice architecture is the natural evolution of SOA needed in order to accommodate cloud computing and meet increasing demands for faster software development cycles.

 Others believe microservices are a more platform-agnostic approach to application development and, therefore, should have a unique name.
-This group could argue SOA lives on in the layers of microservices management.
+This group could argue SOA lives on in the layers of microservice management.

 Microservices and containers

-Microservices architecture can alleviate some security issues that arise with monolithic applications.
-Microservices simplifies security monitoring because the various parts of an app are isolated.
+Microservice architecture can alleviate some security issues that arise with monolithic applications.
+Microservices simplify security monitoring because the various parts of an application are isolated.
 A security breach could happen in one section without affecting other areas of the project.
-Microservices provide resistance against distributed denial-of-service attacks when used with containers by minimizing an infrastructure takeover with too many server requests.
+Microservices provide resistance against distributed denial-of-service (DDoS) attacks when used with containers by minimizing an infrastructure takeover with too many server requests.